To open an Etsy shop, visit Etsy.com/sell

 Turn on two-factor authentication

 As a security measure, we require you to set up two-factor authentication.
-When you sign in from an unrecognized browser or device, we’ll send you a verification code to enter before accessing your account.
+When you sign in from an unrecognised browser or device, we’ll send you a verification code to enter before accessing your account.
 You can receive this verification code through:

 - An authenticator app on your Android or iOS device (Recommended)